-Beamlines and MAX IV employees can book and borrow equipment from the pool.
+Beamlines and MAX IV employees can book and borrow equipment from the pool by sending a ticket to or through the internal ticket system.
 The instruments within the pool are mainly relevant to beamline end stations, but also some frequently used supplies will be stocked.

 A workshop for beamlines and user support is available.
 It is intended for small and fast mechanical work on equipment at any time of the day.
 The workshop is equipped with hand tools, drilling machine, soldering station, and a 3D printer.